 According to research conducted by the American Cancer society, more than 30,000 cases of oral cancer are diagnosed each year.
 The good news is that oral cancer can be diagnosed with an oral cancer exam, and effectively treated when caught in its earliest stages.
-Dr. John Gawlik has found the beginning and advanced stages of oral cancer in several patients throughout his career.
+Dr. Robbie Huot has found the beginning and advanced stages of oral cancer in several patients throughout his career.
 Although the finding was difficult to tell his patients, he felt proud to have discovered the disease and saved the patient’s life.

 What is Oral Cancer?

 Oral cancer is a pathologic process which begins with an asymptomatic stage during which the usual cancer signs may not be readily noticeable.
-This makes the oral cancer examinations performed by Dr. Gawlik critically important.
+This makes the oral cancer examinations performed by Dr. Huot critically important.
 Oral cancers can be of varied histologic types such as teratoma, adenocarcinoma and melanoma.
 The most common type of oral cancer is the malignant squamous cell carcinoma.
 This oral cancer type usually originates in lip and mouth tissues.

 There are many different places in the oral cavity and maxillofacial region in which oral cancers commonly occur, including: